 Japan has a prolific industry for collectibles and merchandise, although it is a fairly insular market that western collectors might find tricky to break into.
 There are always new surprises to uncover from riches of new releases each year.
 One such item which caught my attention in 2022 was a set of minifigures produced by The Access, a company dedicated to planning, manufacturing, and wholesaling a variety of in-house products for multiple age ranges.

 The Definitely Dinosaurs line by Playskool was a series of dinosaur toys produced in the late 80’s and early 90’s.
 For those unfamiliar with them they were basically the more toddler-friendly version of Tyco’s Dino-Riders.
 Some of them, like the Stegosaurus, were eerily similar to their Tyco counterparts.
-If you were a dinosaur obsessed kid during this time period you no doubt had a few Definitely Dinosaurs in your toy box.

 Review and photographs by Charles Peckham, edited by Suspsy